JamieBradders/11ty-vue-sprinkle/README.md

 When testing out Mix, I learned that Mix will compile Vue components out of the box.
 So this got me thinking, how can I sprinkle Vue components in a 11ty website?
 It turns out you can do it rather effectively.

 > In a hurry?
-Check out the source code, you can also [view a live example of this example here](https://eager-cori-7ecef2.netlify.app/).
+Check out the source code, you can also [view a demo of this example here](https://eager-cori-7ecef2.netlify.app/).